hughbarney/femto/README.flisp.md

 - A command line wrapper `flisp` is added, which implements a simple repl using only the Lisp core plus the file extension.

+In 2025 another set of changes were introduced:

+- Garbage collecting of stack items was changed, the garbage
+  collector was tested extensively and surfaced bugs fixed.
+- Exceptions can be catched in Lisp and exception codes are Lisp
+  symbols instead of numbers.
+- Lisp Object types are stored as Lisp symbols instead of C
+  constants.
+This allows for type testing in Lisp.
+- Numbers are represented by 64 bit integers instead of double floats.
+- The Lisp libraries have been extended and functions have been improved for compatibilty.

 ## Building

 fLisp should be buildable with only the standard C libraries.